openchange/website/api/mapistore_http/source/index.rst

 .. http:post:: /calendars/

-   :synopsis: Create a new calendar item and returns its ID
+   :synopsis: Create a new calendar item and return its ID

    **Example request**: